-Celcome to Town!
+Town!

 Unless your saga is set right on the very fringes of the civilized world, the magi and covenfolk will inevitably come into contact with urban settlements and the activities centered upon them.
 Even though there may be some skilled craftsmen who live and work in a covenant, sooner or later something will be needed that must be bought from outside - perhaps a flawless glass candelabrum for an enchantment or a pair of finest kidskin gloves for a maga no longer able to bear the touch of iron.
-Few covenants are self-sufficient in even day-to-day commodities, and covenfolk may be sent to purchase cheese from the local market or to order shipments of wine at an annual fair.
+Few covenants are self-sufficient in even day-to-day commodities, and covenfolk may be sent to purchase chants, and the trade that is the lifeblood of towns and cities.